WZoe/Catendar/README.md

 - User can share their events with other users, who will then get a duplicate event.

 - User can create groups.
 Event created as group events will display on all members' calendars and members can cooperate on group events.

+Grading Comments:
+-2 safe from xss attacks: innerHTML is used with no escaping in some places for user generated input
+This is one of the best calendars I've seen, awesome job!